niloofar-deriv/deriv-utils/utils-docs/docs/Constants/validation.md

 ### name

-This pattern matches any string that contains **1-50** characters, starts and ends with valid characters (letters, whitespace, period, single quote, or hyphen) and can not be single space.
+This pattern matches any string that contains **1-50** characters, starts and ends with valid characters (letters, whitespace, period, single quote, or hyphen) and can not be single space or have two sequential spaces.

 ```JS
 // @example ValidationConstants.patterns.name.test("John Doe")